Not Yet Published

 “Even if you’re right, there’s still Guns’R’Us.”

 Robin sighs loudly.
 “Plaintiffs have fared a little better against retailers.
-Emphasis on a little.
+Emphasis on alittle.
 Our side still loses ninety percent.
 Sorry, count me out.”

 “She doesn’t trust your judgment.”
-“She’s abandoning you.”

 Her voice melts.
 “I know, and I’m sure you’ll make the right decision.”

-“But if I—I can’t do it without you.
-It’s not just your resources.
-If I’m the first chair with that national spotlight?
-Everyone could find out.”
+“But I can’t do it without you.
+Like you said, if I’m the first chair with all that media interest….”
+I reestablish eye contact, willing her to understand.
+“Everyone could find out.”

 “Think before you answer,” implores Theresa, Lance’s lovely but seldom-heard counterpart.
 “If you value Robin’s judgment, why are you dismissing her concerns?”

-“She’s undermining me tonight,” I reply silently.
+“She’s undermining me tonight,” I answer silently.

 “Lance is stoking your paranoia, and you’re letting it get the best of you.
 Be self-aware.”